 Immaculata’s early athletic reign began in 1972.
 The unexpected longshots from the East Coast played themselves into national recognition as they took down college and university teams from all across the United States.
 In doing so, they took home the title in the first Association for Intercollegiate Athletics for Women (AIAW) National Intercollegiate Basketball Tournament, the equivalent of the NCAA tournament of today.
 With an original team of 11 women, they shocked the world in that first year, and would do the same for many more years to come.

 Along with the major feats of winning city and national championships, growth within Immaculata athletics happened progressively.
-In the late 90s and early 200s, new varsity sports were added to the roster of women’s sports including including teams for cross country, soccer, lacrosse and track & field.
+In the late ’90s and early 2000s, new varsity sports were added to the roster of women’s sports including teams for cross country, soccer, lacrosse and track & field.
 These sports were being added to the already existing sports of field hockey, volleyball, tennis, basketball, and softball.

 Wait, when did all the men get here?

-When the decision was made in 2003 to accept males into the traditional college of undergraduate studies, it brought great change throughout the University.
+When the decision was made in 2003 to accept males into the traditional undergraduate college, it brought great change throughout the University.
 Enrolling this new group of students also meant new strategies to attract and keep the men, including the addition of athletic teams.

 Men’s sports that were slated to begin in the 2005-06 year included basketball, soccer, golf, and tennis.
 In the fall of 2007, cross country was offered to men at the university and in the spring of 2007, a new athletic era began when the first men’s lacrosse team took the field, becoming the sixth male sport to be offered at Immaculata.

-Once again, in the spring of 2008 the men of Immaculata were offered additional opportunities to participate in baseball and track & field.
-These offerings expanded the university’s net in being able to reach a wide variety of interests in the male population.
+Once again, in the spring of 2008, the men of Immaculata were offered additional opportunities to participate in baseball and track & field.
+These offerings expanded the university’s net in being able to reach a wide variety of sports interests in the male population.